-Related paid advertising efforts like targeted search and social ads are an excellent way of finding specific audiences — and can have a significant short-term effect.
-However, it’s organic content, guides, lead magnets, and video content marketing that have a much longer-term effect.
-They can bring in traffic for your business for years, potentially.
+Related paid advertising efforts like targeted search and social ads are also an excellent way of finding specific audiences, and can have a significant short-term effect.

 Is content marketing worth it if you’re very new or haven’t even gone to market?

 In short, yes—content marketing can certainly be beneficial for early-stage companies and small businesses.

 As a startup, you want to get noticed.
 Creating content that everyone else is creating won’t get you there.
 Think out of the box like Angi; who asked kids from around the world to draw their dream bedrooms and then brought their ideas to life.
 If you’re on a tight budget, whip up original research from public data, like Rave, who turned IMDB data into the ‘World's Favorite TV Shows’ infographic.

 For example, top-of-funnel content like blogs and videos can help you gauge audience interest in your products and services.

 It can also open up conversations with your target audience to get more feedback.